DevMo-13/Project-4---OOP-Game-Show-App/README.md

+# OOP GAME SHOW APP
-# Project 4 - OOP Game Show App
+ Treehouse FSJS Techdegree Project 4 - OOP Game Show App
- OOP Game Show App

-This project uses JavaScript and OOP (Object-Oriented Programming) to create a browser-based, word guessing game: "Phrase Hunter."
-The game selects a random, hidden phrase, which a player then tries to guess.
+In this project, I created a browser-based, word guessing game: "Phrase Hunter."
+I used JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player then tries to guess.

 Live link to the project can be found here: https://devmo-13.github.io/oop-game-show-app/.

+---

+Key achievements:
+- Using JavaScript, I created 2 JavaScript classes with specific properties and methods - I created a Game class for managing the game, and a Phrase class to help with creating an array of Phrase objects
+- My code is programmed to choose a random phrase, split the phrase into letters, and put those letters onto the gameboard
+- Each time the player guesses a letter, the program compares the letter the player has chosen with the random phrase (if the letter is in the phrase, the gameboard displays the chosen letters on the screen)
+- A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose)
+- If the player completes the phrase before they run out of guesses, I programmed a winning screen to appear
+- If the player guesses incorrectly five times, I programmed a losing screen to appear
+- A player can guess a letter only once - after they’ve guessed a letter, my programming disables that letter on the onscreen keyboard
+- I added functinoality in which a player can use their physical computer keyboard to enter guesses

 ---